 This is a self-drive car tour and we will be using local guides.

-TO SECURE YOUR PLACE TO VERDUN & CHAMPAGNE PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO VERDUN & CHAMPAGNE PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.

 Take the Eurotunnel and drive to Epernay.
 Visit the famous cellars of Mercier Champagne and learn how they add the fizz to Champagne, and understand one of the most successful drink marketing campaigns.